 If the embedded community wants to sustainably improve the effectiveness and efficiency of Requirements Engineering, it is time to make the existing knowledge about the above-mentioned points available to the general public!
 The RE pioneers in the embedded community play a key role here!

 I’ll be glad to help you also with any specific questions about your project.
-The HEICON Starter as well as the HEICON Consulting products are designed to solve such open points.
+HEICON also creates with HEIRE your requirement specification based on the fixed price.

 Send an email to: info[at] heicon-ulm.de!